 AI in the Portfolio.
 Delivery Metrics Unchanged.

-Spec-Driven Development is the AI-native methodology that closes the gap — written for PE firms and the portfolio company engineering teams whose results are now expected to reflect AI investment.
+Spec-Driven Development is the AI-native methodology that closes the gap.
 From an operator with 4 PE exits and 27+ M&A integrations.

 What You Will Read in This Brief